polyverse-appsec/boostlambda/README.md

 # boostlambda

+## Overview
-Lambda functions for the back end of Boost
+Lambda functions for the back end of Boost - see more info on Lambda at bottom of this page

+Boost Cloud Service is hosted in AWS - and implemented as an event-driven Lambda service https://polyverse.awsapps.com/start#/ Polyverse portal on AWS

+Implementation of Boost Service: https://github.com/polyverse-appsec/boostlambda

+## Testing
 to test this:
 chalice local

+## Dev Environment Setup
 to setup the environment on MacOS, Python 3.9 is needed.

 https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv